azimonti/azimonti/README.md

 I am an Aerospace Engineer with over 25 years of experience in computer programming.
 My expertise spans across various fields, including mathematics, physics, and engineering.

-Throughout my career, I have specialized in numerical simulation, beginning with **Fortran** and **C++**, which I still actively use and master.
-Over the years, I have adapted to newer tools, and **Python** has become my go-to language for data analysis and visualization.
+Throughout my career, I specialized in numerical simulation, beginning with **Fortran** and **C++**, which I still actively use and master.
+Over the years, I expanded using different tools, and **Python** has become my go-to language for data analysis and visualization.
 However, the core computations in my projects are still powered by the efficiency and precision of C++ and Fortran.

 ## Core Competencies